ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/6-intro-to-dynamodb.md

 <!-- <img src="https://i.imgur.com/AxjGVug.png"> -->

-Here is one of the project entries we will use this to create our first entry.
+Let's add a new item to the table.
+This is one of the project entries we will use this to create our first entry and it's data structure is what we configured as the **Model** in the API Gateway.

 ```js
 {